integralfx/MemTestHelper/DDR4 OC Guide.md

      * Gigabyte: (Dynamic) Vcore SOC.
        * Note that dynamic Vcore SOC is an offset voltage.
 The base voltage can change automatically when increasing DRAM frequency. +0.100v at 3000MHz might result in 1.10v actual, but +0.100v at 3400MHz might result in 1.20v actual.
      * MSI: CPU NB/SOC.
 2. Set DRAM voltage to 1.40v.
-If you're using Micron/SpecTek ICs, excluding Rev. E, set 1.35v.
+If you're using Micron/SpecTek ICs, excluding Rev. E, or Samsung C-Die, set 1.35v.
 3. Set primary timings to 16-20-20-40 (tCL-tRCD-tRP-tRAS).
    * See [this post](https://redd.it/ahs5a2) for more information on these timings.
 4. Increase the DRAM frequency until it doesn't boot into Windows any more.
 Keep in mind the expectations detailed above.